 The court may order that a parent coordinator, a mental health coordinator with expertise in child development, work with the spouses to help bring about an agreement on the parenting plan issues.
 Neither parent is compelled to accept the coordinator’s recommendations.

 Once a parenting plan is set, the court expects neither spouse to violate it.
 One parent’s violation of the plan does not give the other parent license to deviate from it likewise.
-When a parent’s circumstances change or a parent otherwise finds the plan unworkable, he or she may petition the court to draw up a new parenting plan.
+When a parent’s circumstances change or a parent otherwise finds the plan unworkable, he or she may petition the court to modify the parenting plan.